berniemackie97/berniemackie97/README.md

 ## About

-I'm a .NET engineer with ~5 years in production codebases.
-I like understanding how things actually work under the hood—then bending that knowledge into tools, servers, and odd little experiments.
+I'm a .NET / C# engineer with ~5 years in production systems.
+I end up in places where you actually have to know how the thing works: game clients, MMO servers, weird binaries, that sort of mess.

 Stuff I'm usually doing:

-- Picking apart game clients, protocols, and binaries.
+- Pulling apart game clients, protocols, and random binaries to see what falls out.
-- Building backends that don't fall over the second you look at them.
+- Building servers, services and tools that are boring and predictable in production.
-- Emulation, game internals, and small simulation / sandbox projects.
+- Emulator / engine experiments and small sim or sandbox projects.
-- Tooling and automation so future-me suffers less.
+- Automating whatever I can so I can be lazy and still ship.
-- Writing things down in repos or blog posts so I don't have to rediscover the same bug twice.
+- Dumping notes into repos or blog posts so future-me has breadcrumbs.

-Outside the screens: husband, dad, and chronic tinkerer.
+Outside the screens: husband, dad, and serial tinkerer with too many side repos.

 ---